learning-unlimited/ESP-Website/docs/dev/themes.rst

 Any template overrides conflicting with the desired theme are removed.
 The media files provided by the theme are copied into the working directory.

-Bootstrap is used to provide a baseline collection of styles that makes it easier to create a decent looking theme.
-However, it does complicate the design of complex themes made by knowledgeable designers, so we may add an option to exclude it from the builds in the future.
+Bootstrap 5 is used to provide a baseline collection of styles that makes it easier to create a decent looking theme.
+Optional Bootswatch skins can be selected from the theme editor.
+The legacy LESS / Bootstrap 3 pipeline has been removed.

 The setup and customization steps are kept separate because they collect different types of information.
 The backend storage of settings is also done differently.

-"Customization" refers specifically to LESS stylesheet parameters, which are inferred from the LESS sources for each theme (and a global list defined in public/media/theme_editor/less/variables_custom.less).
+"Customization" refers specifically to stylesheet parameters, which are inferred from the SCSS sources for each theme (and a global list defined in ``public/media/theme_editor/scss/variables_custom.scss``).
 These are simple colors, distances and strings that correspond directly to the stylesheet.
-Customizations are stored in a user-named LESS file under public/media/theme_editor/themes/ by default.
+Saved customizations still use the historical ``.less`` ``@name: value;`` file format under ``public/media/theme_editor/themes/`` by default — that storage format is intentional and unchanged even though compilation is SCSS-only.

 In contrast, "setup" refers to potentially more structured information that can be used by template logic; it does not only affect the styling of the